JMB_5945

 Coyotes

-The goal for management of all flora and fauna on Dewees Island is to protect the biodiversity of our ecosystem.
+The goal for the management of all flora and fauna on Dewees Island is to protect the biodiversity of our ecosystem.
 While coyotes are new to Dewees Island, they have been on other coastal barrier islands for years and have adapted to living in close proximity to people in urban areas.

 Raccoons

-Raccoons on Dewees are tidal rather than nocturnal; you are apt to see them at all hours of the day.
+Raccoons on Dewees Island are tidal rather than nocturnal; you are apt to see them at all hours of the day.
 When they are active in the day and feeding on fiddlers in the marsh, they may look ill-kept and muddy, with reddish fur bleached by the sun.
 This is normal.

 With opposable thumbs, raccoons can open bait containers and screen doors, so be sure anything that might attract them is well-secured.
 Never leave food unattended where a raccoon might be able to reach it.